krakrukra/PocketAdmin/README.md

 ## usage

-By default, PocketAdmin shows up as a compound device with HID (keyboard) and MSD (flash drive) interfaces.
+By default PocketAdmin shows up as a compound device with HID (keyboard) and MSD (flash drive) interfaces.
 For the most basic use, there must be a FAT filesystem on the first partition, and in the root directory
 there must be a payload.txt file, which contains the commands that the device should run at every insertion.
 Optionally, alongside the payload.txt you can have a config.txt file.
 If this file if present, the device